GSA/openacr/docs/GSA-OPAT-Public.md

 <img align="right" alt="GSA Logo" src="/docs/images/nav-logo.png"/>

-# Open Product Accessibility Template (OPAT)
+# OpenACR

 **Machine-readable technology product accessibility conformance**

 ## Overview

-The Open Product Accessibility Template (OPAT) is machine-readable documentation of an information and communications technology (ICT) product's accessibility conformance.
+The OpenACR (previously known as Open Product Accessibility Template or OPAT) is machine-readable documentation of an information and communications technology (ICT) product's accessibility conformance.
-Based on Section 508 requirements and Web Content Accessibility Guidelines (WCAG) 2.0 conformance, OPAT is based on the Information Technology Industry Council's Voluntary Product Accessibility Template (VPATⓇ).
+Based on Section 508 requirements and Web Content Accessibility Guidelines (WCAG) 2.0 conformance, OpenACR is based on the Information Technology Industry Council's Voluntary Product Accessibility Template (VPATⓇ).

 ## Context

 The U.S. General Services Administration (GSA) has observed that federal agencies face challenges in delivering accessible services to people with disabilities.
 To ensure ICT products used by the government are accessible, vendors must submit accessibility conformance reports (ACR) to demonstrate their products meet Section 508 requirements.
 However, these ACR documents (in the form of the VPAT) are static reports rather than evidence of continuous, timely adherence.
-The OPAT project will solve this by developing a template that enables machine-readable documentation —which thereby enables ongoing, automated accessibility testing.
+The OpenACR project will solve this by developing a template that enables machine-readable documentation —which thereby enables ongoing, automated accessibility testing.
 This pilot project will deliver a minimum viable product (MVP) with the intention of expanding and refining it over time.

 ## Vision